 Section 28-245.
 Other Legal Requirements This Article provides minimum requirements pertaining to paid sick and safe time and shall not be construed to preempt, limit, or otherwise affect the applicability of any other law, regulation, requirement, policy, or standard that provides for greater accrual or use by employees of paid sick and safe time or other leave, whether paid or unpaid, or that extends other protections to employees.

 Section 28-246.
 Preemption Nothing in this Article shall be interpreted or applied so as to create any power or duty in conflict with Federal or state law.

+Section 28-247.
+Severability If any provision of this Article or application thereof to any person or circumstance is judged invalid, the invalidity shall not affect other provisions or applications of the Article, which can be given effect without the invalid provision, or application, and to this end the provisions of this Article are declared severable.
 Section 28-248.
 Effective date This Article shall take effect sixty (60) days following passage of this initiative, and the administering agency shall have ninety (90) days from the effective date to promulgate rules and take such other measures as may be necessary for the purposes of implementing and carrying out the provisions of this Article, provided, however, that no provision of this Article shall take effect for any small business until six (6) months following the effective date of this Article and provided further that in the case of employees covered by a collective bargaining agreement in effect on the effective date prescribed herein, this law shall apply on the date of the termination of such agreement.